Evacuating your Home

 If an emergency occurs with little or no warning, such as a fire, you may need to make your own decision to evacuate if your personal safety is at risk.
 This kind of evacuation is likely to require quick decision making.
 We advise you read our section on home emergency plans to prepare for this possibility

-In the event of a large scale evacuation, the council may open a rest centre to cater for basic immediate needs.
+In the event of a large scale evacuation, the council may open a Emergency Centre to cater for basic immediate needs.

-The location of the Rest Centre is decided at the time of the incident but is usually opened in a school, community centre or similar public building.
+- The location of the Emergency Centre is decided at the time of the incident but is usually opened in a school, community centre or similar public building.

-If you are taken to a Rest Centre during an emergency you do not have to stay there.
+- If you are taken to an Emergency Centre during an emergency you do not have to stay there.
 Once you have gathered your thoughts, you may prefer to contact a family member or friend to stay with.
 All we ask is that you notify a member of staff that you are leaving.

-Whilst every effort is made to accommodate pets, some of the Rest Centre buildings do not allow animals inside.
+- Whilst every effort is made to accommodate pets, some of the Emergency Centre buildings do not allow animals inside.
 We advise that you make arrangements with a family member or friend to look after your pet until you are able to return home.

 Like the many pet owners in the borough, your pet will likely be thought of as a member of the family.
 For this reason it is important to plan for your pet, as you would for your family in the event of an emergency.